Money Laundering Regulations: your responsibilities

 - training relevant employees on their anti-money laundering responsibilities

-- documenting your anti-money laundering policies and procedures
+- documenting and updating your anti-money laundering policies, controls and procedures

 - introducing measures to make sure that the risk of money laundering is taken into account in the day-to-day running of your business